emmacadavra/code-breaker/TESTING.md

 ### Print Statement Sabotage

 The first major bug I encountered during testing was actually the result of testing itself, but it took me quite a while to figure it out.
 As I've mentioned above, one of the most crucial things I needed to do throughout the development of this game is actually see the randomly generated code so that I could test whether the game was functioning properly.
-I did this intially for the generate_code() function, but didn't properly begin to utilise this until the majority of the main functions were created.
+I did this initially for the generate_code() function, but didn't properly begin to utilise this until the majority of the main functions were created.
 I quickly found quite a significant bug:

 ![Screenshot of correct code entered, but result showing as 0 in correct position, only 2 correct in wrong position](docs/images/print-statement-sabotage-1.png)